Definition of Lua Array

 array[i][j] = {}

-Some points which need to be kept in mind while working with an array in Lua see below;
+Some points which need to be kept in mind while working with an array in Lua are below;

 1) Indexing in arrays in Lua always starts with 1.
-By default, it starts with 1, but we can modify it to starts with negative values as well.
+By default, it begins with 1, but we can also modify it to create negative values.

-2) If we are trying to access the element which is not present at the index then it will return us nil as output.
+2) If we try to access the element not present at the index, it will return nil as output.

-3) There implementation of a multi-dimensional array is very different from another programming language, it is not that straightforward.
+3) Their multi-dimensional array implementation differs from another programming language; it is not straightforward.

 Examples